numenta/nupic.core-legacy/external/win32/README.md

     * Where to build the binaries: $NUPIC_CORE/external/win64/build/apr
   - Press 'Configure' button
   - Change CMAKE_INSTALL_PREFIX to $NUPIC_CORE/external/win64
   - Press 'Configure' button again.
-Red background on Name/Value pairs should go back to white.
+    * Red backgrounds on Name/Value pairs should go back to white.
-  - Correct any Name/Value pairs that are still have a red background.
+    * Correct any Name/Value pairs that are still have a red background and press 'Configure'.
-  - Press 'Generate'.
+  - When all Name/Value pairs are valid press 'Generate'.

 Open APR.sln into you VS IDE and Rebuild the Solution.
-Once rebuilt, 'Build Only INSTALL' project to get the library files into the right places.
+Once rebuilt, 'Build Only' the INSTALL project to get the library files into the right places.
+It makes an initial mess of the $NUPIC_CORE/include directory, but we need it like that for now.

 Repeat all the above steps for APR-Util solution, but not apr-iconv.
 Apr-util requires a couple of other changes.

   * Point APR_INCLUDE to $NUPIC_CORE/external/win64/build/apr
-  * Point APR_LIBRARIES to $NUPIC_CORE/external/win64/lib
+  * Point APR_LIBRARIES to $NUPIC_CORE/external/win64/build/apr
-  * Turn off APR_HAS_LDAP, APU_HAVE_ODBC
+  * Turn off APR_HAS_LDAP, APU_HAVE_ODBC.
+Unless required, but that needs further libraries.
   * And point CMAKE_INSTALL_PREFIX to $NUPIC_CORE/external/win64

 ### Possible build issues